Nicholas-North/Team-TPK/Tasklist.md

   - Gather info on actions common to players
   - Create new actors based off initail design

-Specify our actors options in a simple format
+Nick- Specify our actors options in a simple format

 Brandon - Create our Monte Carlo Simulation
   - Document the simulations performance